isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

    }

-The ``hold-reclaim-time`` specifies how many seconds after an expiration a reclaimed lease should be held in the database for re-assignment to the same client.
-In the example given above, reclaimed leases will be held for 30 minutes (1800s) after their expiration.
-During this time, the server will likely be able to re-assign the same lease to the returning client, unless another client specifically requests this lease and the server assigns it.
+The ``hold-reclaim-time`` specifies how many seconds after an expiration a reclaimed lease should be held in the database for reassignment to the same client.
+In the example given above, reclaimed leases are held for 30 minutes (1800 seconds) after their expiration.
+During this time, the server will likely be able to reassign the same lease to the returning client, unless another client specifically requests this lease and the server assigns it.